Thomas J. Campbell (university president)

-Thomas J. Campbell (April 28, 1848 – December 14, 1925) was the twelfth and fourteenth president of St. John's College (now Fordham University).
+Thomas Joseph Campbell (April 28, 1848 – December 14, 1925) was the twelfth and fourteenth president of St. John's College (now Fordham University).

 Early life

 Campbell was born in New York City on April 29, 1848.
 He initially attended public schools in New York city, but later enrolled at St. Francis Xavier College.
 He received his Master of Arts in 1867, and entered the Jesuit novitiate in Sault-au-Recollet, Canada.
 In 1870 he was sent to St. John's College, where he taught classical literature for three years.
 Campbell continued his philosophical and scientific studies in Woodstock, Maryland.
 After completing his studies, he returned to St. Francis Xavier College to teach rhetoric in 1876.
 He left St. Francis in order to study French literature, ecclesiastical history, and theology at Louvain University, Belgium.
 He was ordained in 1881, and returned to Frederick, Maryland in the US to spend his third year of probation.